-Rheumatology Fellows and Post-Doctoral Trainees have been funded on the University of Colorado's NIH T32 mechanism since 1986.
-Approximately 80% of trainees have accepted an academically-oriented postion upon completing their research supported by the T32.
+Rheumatology Fellows and Post-Doctoral Trainees have been funded by the University of Colorado's NIH T32 mechanism since 1986.
+Approximately 80% of trainees have accepted an academically-oriented position upon completing their research supported by the T32.

-Applications for these T32 positions are competitive, open to U.S. citizens, non-citizen nationals, and permanent U.S. residents.
-Please contact the T32 Administrator Sheryl Hartmann at email@example.com if you have any administrative questions about the application process and Professor Michael Holers at Michael.Holers@ucdenver.edu for questions regarding trainee opportunities.
+Applications for these T32 positions are competitive, and open to U.S. citizens, non-citizen nationals, and permanent U.S. residents.
+Please contact the T32 Administrator Lashona Lewis at email@example.com if you have any administrative questions about the application process and Professor Kristine Kuhn at firstname.lastname@example.org for questions regarding trainee opportunities.

 Trainees: The Rheumatology T32 supports trainees at all levels of experience including: Research Track and Mentored Scholarly Activity Medical Students, PhD Pre-doctoral students (MSTP, Basic Science, and Epidemiology), Fellows (MD, DO, or MD/PhD in Basic/Translational Immunology, Clinical Research, and Health Services Research), and Post-Doctoral PhD students.
 MD/PhD students are not eligible.